 6 months before applying

-5 months before applying to grad school
+5 months before applying

-- There are many resources available to assist you in preparing for your standardized test(s).
-Most major booksellers have a college/grad school prep section.
-Also, as most graduate school applicants are asked to take the GRE, GMAT, LSAT or MCAT, you can look straight to the source: Educational Testing Service (GRE), Graduate Management Admission Council (GMAT), Law School Admission Council (LSAT), and Association of American Medical Colleges (MCAT).
+- Find more test prep resources.
+Most major bookstores have a college/grad school prep section that offers help.
+Also, as most graduate school applicants are asked to take the GRE, GMAT, LSAT, or MCAT, you can look straight to the source: Educational Testing Service (GRE), Graduate Management Admission Council (GMAT), Law School Admission Council (LSAT), and Association of American Medical Colleges (MCAT).

 4 months before applying

 - Take a close look at your research spreadsheet.
 Which of your options have the highest evaluations, based on all of your research, campus visits you made, and/or admission presentations you attended?